 In this episode…

 In this episode of our podcast Discussions at the Round Table, host Michelle Loux connects with David Harkavy to discuss a range of interesting lessons that he has learned during his time as an expert witness.
 David details the systems he has in place to keep information fresh when working on multiple cases over extended periods of time.
-He also explains why it is important to create an outline of your expert report for the Council, as long as it is not discoverable.
+He also explains why it is important to create an outline of your expert report for the counsel, as long as it is not discoverable.
 Tune in to this episode for all of this, and much more!

 Episode Transcript: